syncfusion-content/blazor-docs/blazor/speeddial/accessibility.md

 ## ARIA attributes

-The following ARIA attributes are applicable for SpeedDial Component based on its state.
+The following ARIA attributes are used in SpeedDial Component based on its state.

 | Properties | Functionality |
 | ------------ | ----------------------- |